junaid1010/7th-Semester-Minor-Project/README.md

+Jump Game in Python
-This is the 7th semester minor project Repo (which includes Code, PPT & all)
+This is the 7th semester minor project Repo (which includes Code & PPT)